 Scientists are divided on the efficacy of acupuncture, but some studies show it’s useful for treating chronic pain, arthritis, and even depression.
 If you’ve been curious about the treatment, now’s a good time to try it: Your FSA money will cover acupuncture sessions in some cases.
 You can even buy an acupressure mat without a prescription.
 If you’d rather go to a chiropractor, your FSA funds may cover those visits, too.

-4. Stock up on OTC staples.
+Stock up on OTC Staples

 If you’re running low on standard over-the-counter (OTC) meds, good news: Most of them are FSA-eligible.
-This includes headache medicine, pain relievers, antacids, heartburn meds, and anything else your heart (or other parts of your body) desire.
+This includes headache medicine, pain relievers, antacids, heartburn meds, and anything else your heart (or other parts of your body) desires.

 Give your feet a break with a pair of supportive inserts.
-They’re FSA-eligible, along with a few other foot care products, including sleeves, foot rollers, and callus trimmers, plus so much more.
+They’re FSA-eligible, along with other foot care products, including sleeves, foot rollers, and callus trimmers, plus so much more.
+In some cases, foot massagers or circulators may be covered, too.

 Yep—acne treatments, toner, and other skincare products are all eligible for FSA spending.
 Some of these require a prescription for reimbursement, but don’t let that deter you.
 Your doctor is familiar with the rules and you shouldn’t have much trouble getting a prescription.
 Check the rules of your FSA plan to see if you need a separate prescription for each item, or if you can include multiple products or drug categories on a single prescription.